LiewKuanYung/Task-Manager-Flask/README.md

-# Reminder Notes
+# README

 This Flask application is a tutorial from
 [Learn Flask from Python - Full Tutorial](https://www.youtube.com/watch?v=Z1RJmh_OqeA)
 <br>
+The final deployment is at https://flasktaskmanagment.herokuapp.com/

+# Issues and Reminder

 However the tutorial consists some minor issues
 <br>
 1. Some content are _OS sensitive_, (I run on Windows, the tutorial run on MacOS)
 2. Some parts require extra steps
 <br>
-This _REMINDER.md_ aims to address those issues and write down some reminders
+Hence this _README.md_  also aims to address those issues and write down some reminders

 ## Issue 1 (4:19): install virtualenv